MHuiG/MHuiG/AWESOME-STARS.md

 ## TypeScript

-- [josStorer/RWKV-Runner](https://github.com/josStorer/RWKV-Runner) - A RWKV management and startup tool, full automation, only 6MB.
-And provides an interface compatible with the OpenAI API.
-RWKV is a large language model that is fully open source and available for comm
 - [whoiskatrin/sql-translator](https://github.com/whoiskatrin/sql-translator) - SQL Translator is a tool for converting natural language queries into SQL code using artificial intelligence.
 This project is 100% free and open source.
 - [transitive-bullshit/chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api) - Node.js client for the official ChatGPT API. 🔥
 - [wong2/chatgpt-google-extension](https://github.com/wong2/chatgpt-google-extension) - A browser extension that enhance search engines with ChatGPT